Why Scripts Matter More Than Documentation

 Microsoft BizTalk Server 2016 Feature Pack 2 is installed

-So how can we easily automate tasks? and reuse them whenever necessary and at the same time save significant time for other tasks?
+So how can we easily automate tasks? and reuse them whenever necessary while saving significant time for other tasks?

 Using PowerShell is a good option.
-Windows PowerShell is a Windows command-line shell designed especially for system administrators and can be used by BizTalk administrators to help them in automating repetitive tasks or tasks that are time-consuming to perform manually.
+Windows PowerShell is a Windows command-line shell designed especially for system administrators and can be used by BizTalk administrators to help them automate repetitive tasks or tasks that are time-consuming to perform manually.

 $keys = Get-ChildItem -Path Registry::'HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\E-Business Servers Updates\'